The Bird with the Crystal Plumage: Plot

-Sam starts to receive threatening phone calls from the killer.
-The police manage to isolate an odd cricketing noise in the background, which is later revealed to be the call of a rare breed of bird from Siberia called "The Bird with Crystal Plumage" due to the translucent glint of its feathers.
-This clue proves crucial since the only one of its kind in Rome is kept in the Italian capital's zoo, allowing Sam and the police to identify the killer's abode.
-They once again find Monica Ranieri struggling with her husband Alberto, who is wielding a knife.
-After a short struggle, Alberto drops from six stories onto a concrete sidewalk below.
-As he dies, he confesses to the murders and tells them he loves his wife.
+The police manage to isolate an odd cricketing noise in the background of the telephone call recording, which is later revealed by Sam's ornithologist friend Carlo to be the call of a rare bird from the South Caucasus known as "the bird with the crystal plumage" due to the translucent glint of its feathers; the only specimen in Italy is kept in a zoo in Rome.
+Sam, Julia, Carlo and the police immediately go to the zoo, where Sam observes that the Ranieri apartment overlooks the bird's cage.
+When screams are heard from the apartment, Sam and the others rush over to find Monica and Alberto struggling over a knife.
+When the police intervene, Alberto falls out the window onto the sidewalk below.
+As he dies, he confesses to all the murders.

-Finding that Julia and Monica have run off, Sam goes after them, eventually coming to a darkened building.
-He finds his friend Carlo murdered and Julia bound, gagged, and wounded.
-The assailant emerges and is revealed as Monica Ranieri.
-Sam suddenly realizes that he didn't miss anything during the first attack; Sam misinterpreted what he saw: the attack he witnessed in the gallery was not Monica being assaulted but Monica attacking her husband, who was wearing the raincoat.
-She flees, and he pursues Monica to her art gallery.
-There he is trapped, pinned to the floor by the release of a wall-sized sculpture of wire and metal.
-Unable to free himself, he is teased by the knife-wielding Monica as she prepares to kill him.
-As she raises her knife, the police (who were notified by Julia, who escaped) burst in and apprehend her.
+Realizing that Julia has disappeared, Sam eventually tracks her down to a dark apartment, where he finds Carlo dead and Julia bound and gagged.
+He then turns around to see Monica in a black raincoat, laughing hysterically.
+Sam soon realizes that what he witnessed that night in the gallery was not Monica being attacked, but Monica attempting to kill Alberto.
+She flees, and he pursues her to the art gallery.
+There, Monica drops a heavy, spiked sculpture onto Sam, pinning him to the floor.
+She begins taunting him with a knife, and as she prepares to kill him, the police—who were notified by an escaping Julia—burst in and apprehend her.
 Sam is freed, and Monica is taken to a psychiatric hospital.

-It is revealed through an interview with a psychiatrist that Monica was the victim of a traumatic attack ten years before.
-Seeing the painting of the attack drove her mad, causing her to identify with the assailant and not the victim.
+It is revealed through a television interview with a psychiatrist that Monica was the victim of a traumatic attack ten years before.
+Seeing the painting of the attack drove her insane, causing her to identify with the assailant and not the victim.
 Alberto likewise suffered from an induced psychosis, helping her cover up the murders and committing some himself.
-Sam and Julia are reunited and return to America.
+Sam and Julia are reunited and fly back to the United States.